Point-Earning on Kids' Clothing: They Outgrow It Fast, So Think in Cycles

 Baby and kids' clothing gets outgrown fast, so you replace it far more often than other clothes.
 That's exactly why thinking in cycles — replacement as a built-in assumption — beats trying to buy each piece a little cheaper.
 The reward splits into two parts.
 First, route official online stores and dedicated kids' shops through a point site so every replacement purchase earns cashback.
 Second, sell outgrown clothes on a resale app and put the proceeds toward the next size up.
 Instead of buying and forgetting, run the sell → buy-the-next-size-via-cashback loop, and your real cost keeps dropping.

 But baby and kids' clothing comes with one thing that sits ahead of any cashback math: material and safety.
 These are garments worn against the skin, and small buttons or decorations can be a choking hazard — never something you pick on cashback rate or price alone.
-This article organizes point-earning on kids' clothing around "route official stores," "the outgrow-it resale cycle," "seasonal bulk buying," and "payment cashback," all within a safety-first frame.
+This article organizes point-earning on kids' clothing around "route official stores," "the outgrow-it resale cycle," "size & age buying guide," "seasonal bulk buying," and "payment cashback," all within a safety-first frame.
 Pair it with the childcare & baby guide and the resale app guide.

 Breakdown of cashback you can earn on kids' clothing